owen-d/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Platform for Efficiently Matching Tutors and Students.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Students and Tutors alike may use this platform to circumvent middlemen and find efficient arrangements based on pay and tutor qualifications (scores).

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This product serves as a marketplace for placing micro offers for tutoring sessions and for accepting them.
+It uses an efficient matching system to match the highest paying offers with the most qualified tutors.

 ## Problem ##
   > Describe the problem your product solves.
+  Tutoring is difficult.
+How do students ensure that tutors are qualified?
+How do tutors capitalize on their knowledge without subjecting themselves to predatory tutoring agencies?
+This platform solves both issues in a concise manner.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  By matching the highest paid offers with the highest performing tutors (according to their own test scores), we ensure economically efficient matches.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  'Dem tutorin' agencies be mad predatory'

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  'Submit an offer and see who you're matched with, or submit your test scores and get matched with offers.'

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'James did all my homework.
+A++, would buy again.'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Go to my website, dummy.